GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

 * Notified by partner email to Partner Down address
 * Check in with Situation Lead if incident is active
-* Use Splunk On-Call or phone to pull in responders if a situation has not been declared
+* Use AWS Incident Manager or phone to pull in responders if a situation has not been declared
 * NOT acting as Login.gov Situation Lead
 * Joins partner situation room (or equivalent)
 * Important status and context communicated between Login.gov and partner situation rooms